kaushal9696/News_Entity_Graph/README.md

 Step4_Make_Main_Graph.py -- Making a graph of all the connections.
 Visualizing the data most clearly.
 Step5_Get_MostInfluencedEntity.py -- Getting the most influenced entity among all.
 Step6_GetArticleFrom2Entities.py -- Getting Common connections among two entities. || Also getting article where two entities showed up in the same article.

+Based on Research papers on : -

+Network Graph Visualization (from US News).

+Entity Recognition.

+Connection Building (Based on News Article).